herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 #### Class Preparation and Scheduling

-* Class runs from **6 PM Eastern Time on Monday** to the following Sunday.
+* Class runs from **6 PM Eastern Time on Monday** to the same time on the following Monday.
-* Assignments are due **no later** than 6 PM on Monday of the specified week unless prior arrangements have been made with the instructor.
+* Assignments are due **no later** than 6 PM Eastern Time on Monday of the specified week unless prior arrangements have been made with the instructor.
 * Students are expected to complete all readings for a given week **before the start of class** with the exception of Week 1.
 See "Readings" below for more details.